-Other sensitivities sit in the area shaded in orange and would follow the same dynamics.73 The baseline MPC and CPT combinations are the closest to the current MPC and CPT levels.
+Other sensitivities sit in the area shaded in orange and would follow the same dynamics.
+The baseline MPC and CPT combinations are the closest to the current MPC and CPT levels.
+Additional demand response sensitivities carried out after the draft modelling report release are included in Section 11.5.